econsta/remote-controller/README.md

 </td></tr></table>

-#### nested objects and cirular dependancies also work, however promises and functions on objects will be undefined
+#### nested objects and circular dependencies also work, however promises and functions on objects will be undefined
 <table><tr></tr><tr><td>

 ```javascript